 For professional graphic design work that includes many details, a home printer is just not sufficient.
 On top of that, its’ color reproduction will be pretty inaccurate.

-Now that you know why you need a printer, keep on reading and find out the main factors you need to look for when buying a graphic design printer.
+Now that you know why you need a printer keep reading and determine the main factors you need to look for when buying a graphic design printer.

 What To Look For When Buying A Printer For Graphic Design

-The great thing about printers is that the technology is not changing as rapidly as in the computer industry.
-Where a top-of-the-line model is obsolete next year.
+The great thing about printers is that technology is not changing as rapidly as the computer industry, where a top-of-the-line model is obsolete next year.

 Suppose you buy a high-caliber printer.
 In that case, you can expect to produce pixel-perfect images for years to come without thinking about upgrading to a newer model.